Las Vegas may not have invented dayclubs or pool parties, but they definitely have some of the best pool parties in the world.

 Mediterranean bliss at Bellagio

-Bellagio has 5 pools available, such as the Terrace Pool seen above.
+Bellagio has 5 pools available, such as the Terrace Pool seen below.

 Each pool area at Bellagio is so impeccably designed that you’ll feel like you’ve been transported to the backyard of a Mediterranean mansion!

 Access to the pool area is free for hotel guests, with fees for additional services and items, such as cabanas, lounge chairs, massages, food, and drink.